jankotek/mapdb/README.md

 Intro
 ======
-JDBM uses Maven build system.
+MapDB uses Maven build system.
 There is snapshot repository updated every a few days.
 To use it add code bellow to your `pom.xml`.
 You may also download binaries [directly](https://oss.sonatype.org/content/repositories/snapshots/net/kotek/jdbm/4.000-SNAPSHOT/).